 - As advocates of the charity’s services and grants to eligible clergy and their families.

-The next Annual Assembly is scheduled to take place on Thursday 12 November 2020 and will be held remotely by Zoom due the COVID-19 pandemic and Government restrictions on public gatherings.
+The next Annual Assembly is scheduled to take place on Thursday 18 November 2021, at Lambeth Palace.

 Court of Assistants (Trustees)

 Oversight of the charity is vested in our board of trustees, known as the Court of Assistants, which meets every two months in London.

 The members of the Court of Assistants are elected each November by the Governors of Clergy Support Trust at the Annual Assembly in accordance with the Royal Charter.
 The Court of Assistants can co-opt others to its number pending formal election at the Annual Assembly.

 The three officers of the charity, known as the Treasurers, are also elected by the Governors at the Annual Assembly.